 Michael's paintings inherited the use of geometric forms from his sculpture.
 His works are compilations of geometric forms intersecting each other or running side-by-side.
 What his paintings lack in a physical third dimension, they gain in color -- bright, bold colors to balance geometric forms against each other.

 Since 2003, Michael has shown his works in the Washington, DC-area in group shows and a solo exhibit, and has produced numerous paintings on commission.
 Two of his works were purchased by the DC Commission on the Arts and Humanities.
 Full list of exhibitions.
-He now lives and creates art in Oakland, California.

 While in Washington, Michael was a member of Mid City Artists and the Triangle Artists Group, a loose collective of Washington/Baltimore-area queer artists.

 "My two favorite artists shared a Color School meets urban landscape sensibility ...
 Michael Torra's monochromatic city skylines pop against a backdrop of bold, colorful lines."